 1. This Could Be Constructive Dismissal

-In Ontario, if your job has been changed in a fundamental way, your responsibilities are downgraded, your working conditions are poisoned, or your authority is undermined, the law may treat it as a termination, even if you haven’t been fired.
+In Ontario, if your job has been changed in a fundamental way, i.e., your responsibilities downgraded, your authority undermined, or your working conditions poisoned, the law may treat it as a termination, even if you haven’t been fired.

-That’s called constructive dismissal, and it means you may be entitled to severance or more under common law.
+That’s called constructive dismissal, and it means you could be entitled to severance or more under common law.

 2. Start Documenting Everything

-Keep records.
-Write down dates, emails, changes in duties, and performance reviews.
-If you’re suddenly being disciplined or put on a performance improvement plan (PIP) with no prior warning, that’s worth tracking.
+If you’re placed on a performance improvement plan (PIP) with no prior warning, that’s a red flag, and it’s worth tracking.

-This paper trail can make or break your case later — especially if you’re pressured to resign.
+This paper trail could make or break your case later, especially if you’re pressured to resign.

 3. Don’t Quit Without Legal Advice